SgtHero/LearningMeteor/README.md

-I have to do this :D
+I am allowed to do this (: